Camp Alert |

 (1868 - 1869), Wichita

 Located on the Little Arkansas River near its mouth.
 Also known as Fort Wichita.
+It provided protection for the Chisholm Trail and the early settlement of what would later become the town in 1870.
 Renamed Camp Butterfield (May 1868), and then Camp Davidson (June 1868), and then Camp Beecher (October 1868).
 It was then abandoned in June 1869.

 James Mead's Trading Post